XIAOLUHOU/SCA-measurements-and-analysis----Experimental-results-for-textbook/README.md

 # SCA Measurements and Analysis
-This repository contains the measurements and evaluations for Chapter 4 of the following book
+This repository contains the measurements and evaluations for Chapter 4 of the following book.

-_Cryptography and Embedded Systems Security, Xiaolu Hou and Jakub Breier, Springer, to appear._
+_Cryptography and Embedded Systems Security, Xiaolu Hou, Jakub Breier, ISBN: 978-3-031-62205-2, Springer Nature, 2024._

 For any usage, please cite
 ```